CurtisNewbie/spring-notes/IOC-notes.md

 RootBeanDefinition mbd = getMergedLocalBeanDefinition(beanName);
 checkMergedBeanDefinition(mbd, beanName, args);

-// Guarantee initialization of beans that the current bean depends on.
 String[] dependsOn = mbd.getDependsOn();
 if (dependsOn != null) {
     for (String dep : dependsOn) {